 Over the succeeding decades railways were gradually extended throughout the region.
 The Ōtira tunnel, through the Southern Alps near Arthur’s Pass, was completed in 1923, allowing connection to the national rail network.
 A difficult section through the lower Buller Gorge was completed in 1944, allowing the Westport line to be connected to the rail network.
 However, the planned section through the upper Buller Gorge, to link up with Nelson, was never started.

 Since the opening of the Ōtira tunnel, the rail system has been mainly used to export raw or partly processed materials from the West Coast.
-In 2007 the main cargo was coal from the Buller and Grey coalfields, being transported to the port of Lyttelton for export.
+In the 2000s the main cargo was coal from the Buller and Grey coalfields being transported to the port of Lyttelton for export.
 Substantial amounts of cement from Westport and milk powder from Hokitika were also transported.

 Before mining could start in remote areas, it was necessary to build a dray road capable of transporting heavy machinery.
 Several companies blew all their investors’ money (and often money from local bodies) on building an access road, and then found that they couldn’t make a profit from mining.
 The Croesus Track near Blackball, the Mount Greenland track near Ross, and the Kirwans Track near Reefton are all relics of unsuccessful mining ventures.

 From the gold rush onwards, horse tracks were gradually converted to dray roads, capable of transporting people and goods.
 The road through the upper Buller Gorge was opened in 1882, providing a direct route to Nelson, and the Lewis Pass route was completed in the 1930s.

 South Westland remained relatively isolated until the Haast Pass road to Wanaka was opened in 1965.
 That road is now part of a popular tourist circuit around the South Island.